ManishaDubey1985/ManishaDubeyPortfolio/README.md

 10. Created Git pages using the Portfolio branch
 11. Went into 'Settings' on my repository page in GitHub.
 12. Ran several regular commits throughout my project.
+13. The project is awaited for UAT clearance under the Portfolio branch.
+14. Once done, it will be pushed to the main branch for final launch of webesite.

 ### Repository Link